 There is a large open plan sitting/dining room with comfortable sofa, chairs and window seats.
 There is an open fire.
 The kitchen is equipped with a gas oven and hob, microwave, dishwasher, washing-machine and a large fridge/freezer.
 All cooking ustensils, crockery & glassware are provided.
 There is a separate hallway area for coats, wellies, shoes and muddy walking boots!

-The rental includes full central heating, linen, towels, a complimentary basket of logs and kindling plus a bucket of coal for the open fire, satellite TV, DVD and wi-fi.
+The rental includes full central heating, linen, towels, a complimentary basket of logs and kindling plus a bucket of coal for the open fire, satellite TV, and wi-fi.